shanejonas/dynamic-wallet-fullstack/README.md

 ## Authentication

 The server and web app both use [Dynamic](https://dynamic.xyz/) to authenticate users.
-You need to set the `NEXT_PUBLIC_DYNAMIC_ENV_ID` environment variable to your own Dyanamic Environment ID.
+You need to set the `NEXT_PUBLIC_DYNAMIC_ENV_ID` environment variable to your own Dyanamic Environment ID to have both the server and the web app pick it up.
 You can get your own environment ID by creating an account on [Dynamic](https://dynamic.xyz/) and going to Developers > SDK & API Keys.

 ### Develop